 Dr. Lobb is an associate professor in the Department of Obstetrics and Gynecology at McMaster University.
 He developed the science courses for the Ontario MEP when it began in 1993.
 He has since taught his Reproductive Physiology course at Ryerson University, Laurentian University, the University of Manitoba and continues to teach this course at McMaster.
 His observations on student retention and pilot studies provided the impetus to create our current research team.

-Dr. Zeytinoglu is Professor of Management and Industrial Relations at the DeGroote School of Business, McMaster University.
-She has expertise in health human resources focussing on retention, job satisfaction, flexible employment and occupational health and safety.
+Dr. Zeytinoglu is Professor Emeritus of Management and Industrial Relations at the DeGroote School of Business, McMaster University.
+She has expertise in health human resources focusing on retention, job satisfaction, flexible employment and occupational health and safety.

 Johanna Geraci is a registered midwife with the College of Midwives of Ontario and a graduate of the McMaster Midwifery Education Programme.
 She has provided midwifery care and clinical mentorship in Canada and overseas.
 Johanna has a Master’s degree in Health Research Methodology and has conducted research on the delivery of prenatal care in Nunavut and the delivery of an adult education curriculum.
 She currently works at the College of Midwives of Ontario.